simonerigoni/create_folders/README.md

 ## Introduction

 Many times you have to create a list of folders starting from a menù or a list of topics.
 The idea is to run an exe file from any folder on the PC and paste in the command window the folders name you want to create.
-An option to enumerate the folders would be handy
+An option to enumerate the folders would be handy.

 ## Software and Libraries

-This project uses Python 3.11 and the following libraries:
+This project uses Python 3.11 and the most important packages are:

 * [pyinstaller](https://www.pyinstaller.org/)
 * [argparse](https://docs.python.org/3/library/argparse.html)